Romanian Orthodox Church: 1940s - World War II

 A particular case was Romanian-occupied Transnistria.
 On August 15, 1941, The Holy Synod established a mission, rather than a new bishopric, in Romanian-occupied territories across the Dniester.
-The assumption was that Soviet atheist rule had destroyed the Russian Orthodox Church and the Romanian Orthodox Church took it upon itself to "re-evangelize" the locals.
+The assumption was that Soviet atheist rule had destroyed the Russian Orthodox Church and the ROC took it upon itself to "re-evangelize" the locals.
 The main architect of the enterprise was Archimandrite Iuliu Scriban.
 In 1942 the Mission evolved into an Exarchate and was taken over by Visarion Puiu.
 Many of the missionaries were former affiliates of the Iron Guard, some were seeking rehabilitation after the 1941 insurrection.
 Abuse against the Jewish population was widespread and numerous reports of Orthodox priests partaking and profiting from the abuse exist.
 In 1944, Visarion Puiu fled to Nazi Germany, then, after the war, in the West.
 In Romania he was tried and convicted in absentia after the war.
-Many priests active in Transnistria also faced prosecution after the war, although it is worth noting that communist prosecutors were mostly looking for connections to the Iron Guard, rather than explicitly investigating the persecution of Jews.
+Many priests active in Transnistria also faced prosecution after the war, although communist prosecutors were mostly looking for connections to the Iron Guard, rather than explicitly investigating the persecution of Jews.

-Historical evidence regarding the Romanian Orthodox Church's role in World War II is overwhelmingly incriminating but there are a few exceptions.
+Historical evidence regarding the ROC's role in World War II is overwhelmingly incriminating but there are a few exceptions.
 Tit Simedrea, metropolitan of Bukovina is one two high-ranking bishops known to have interceded in favor of the Jewish population, the other being the metropolitan Nicolae Bălan of Transylvania.
 Evidence also surfaced that Simedrea personally sheltered a Jewish family in the metropolitanate compound.

 Priest Gheorghe Petre was recognized as Righteous Among the Nations for having saved Jews in Kryve Ozero.
 Petre was arrested in 1943 and court-martialed but was released in 1944 for lack of evidence.

 After King Michael's Coup on August 23, 1944, Romania switched sides.
 The coup had been backed by the communists; the Church, known for its long-term record of anti-Soviet and anti-communist rhetoric now found itself in an awkward position.
 Patriarch Nicodim was quick to write a pastoral letter denouncing the previous dictatorship, blaming the Germans for the events that had taken place in Romania during the 30s and during the war and praising "the powerful neighbor from the East" with whom Romania had, supposedly, always had "the best political, cultural, and religious relations."